MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementCompliancePolicyScheduledAction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths13I2FdeDevicemanagementCompliancepoliciesDevicemanagementcompliancepolicyIdMicrosoftGraphSetscheduledactionsPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths13I2FdeDevicemanagementCompliancepoliciesDevicemanagementcompliancepolicyIdMicrosoftGraphSetscheduledactionsPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ScheduledActions <IMicrosoftGraphDeviceManagementComplianceScheduledActionForRule[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
     - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceManagementComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
 This collection can contain a maximum of 100 elements.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[ActionType <DeviceManagementComplianceActionType?>]`: Scheduled Action Type Enum
       - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760
       - `[NotificationMessageCcList <String[]>]`: A list of group IDs to speicify who to CC this notification message to.
 This collection can contain a maximum of 100 elements.
       - `[NotificationTemplateId <String>]`: What notification Message template to use

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementActionsIdentity>`: Identity Parameter
   - `[AlertRecordId <String>]`: The unique identifier of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: The unique identifier of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: The unique identifier of androidForWorkEnrollmentProfile